google/badwolf/docs/command_line_tool.md

 can build the tool by just typing

 ```
-$ go test ./... && go build ./tools/vcli/bw/...
+$ go test github.com/google/badwolf/... && go build github.com/google/badwolf/tools/vcli/bw
 ```

-If the test pass successfully you will get the `bw` tool ready to go.
+If the test pass successfully, the `bw` tool will be placed in the current directory.

 ## Usage